-The new space–located at Pier 57, which will be home to Google offices along with other restaurants and gallery spaces–will feature 17 kiosk vendors, as curated by the foundation of local small businesses and food entrepreneurs.
-Though none have been revealed yet, they promise to be fast-casual and “chef-driven.”
+The new space–located at Pier 57, which will be home to Google offices along with other restaurants and gallery spaces–will feature 15 kiosk vendors, as curated by the foundation of local small businesses and food entrepreneurs that promise to be fast-casual and “chef-driven.”

 “The James Beard Foundation is committed to celebrating, supporting, and elevating the people behind America’s food culture,” said Kris Moon, President and COO of JBF.
 “Pier 57 is an exciting opportunity to bring our Good Food for Good™ philosophy to both the industry and food lovers as part of a vibrant, community-centered space.”

 The hall is being developed by Jamestown for Google, RXR, Youngwoo & Associates, and the Hudson River Park Trust.
-It’s expected to open by fall 2022!
+It will open in the spring of this year!